tw3/event-crud-cms/backend/README.md

 ````javascript
 const sequelize = new Sequelize('postgres://postgres:password@localhost:5432/event_db');
 ````

+If you choose to use a different username or password you will either need to pass those parameters into the `psql` command when running the initi.sql script or you will need to update the `PGUSER` and `PGPASSWORD` environment variables

 ## License

 This project is licensed under the MIT license, Copyright (c) 2017 Ted Weatherly.